darnocer/vue-portfolio-template/README.md

 - [Jonas Schmedtmann](https://codingheroes.io/) for teaching me about Sass
 - www.bobross.com for the content

 > I spent a lot of time on this project and would love if you kept credit to me in the footer.
-But if not, no hard feelings!
+But if not, no hard feelings! :yellow_heart:

-# License
+# :scroll: License

-# Feedback?
+# :thumbsup: Feedback?

 > Please be sure you've followed the instructions in this README.